VictorRibeiroLima/advent-of-code-2023/README.md

 | --- | -------- | ------ |
 | 21 |          |I could not figure out on my own.
 I had to look the "data science" part of the solution up.|
 | 24 |          |The amount of linear algebra involved in this one was too much for me. maybe I'll come back to it later.|

+## TODO
+I'm making a yew app to resolve the challenges.

+Any multi-threaded solution will not work since wasm doesn't support it yet.

+So i need to refactor:
+- [ ] Day 5-part 2
+- [ ] Day 16-part 2

+I need to get rid of the unwraps so that the app doesn't crash on wrong inputs.

+Day 24 part 1 will not work because of the i64 type not being supported by wasm.
+Day 18 part 2 might not work in some inputs because of the same reason.